ggear/cloudera-framework/README.md

 ##Usage

-The cloudera-framework includes an archetype allowing you to stand up a simple, but best practices project that shows how to use the framework and get going fast:
+The cloudera-framework includes an archetype allowing you to stand up a simple, best practices project that shows how to use the framework and get going fast:

 ```bash
 # Change the following variables to appropriate values for your target environment